 You will be prompted to enter a name and notes for this work area.
 There is also a checkbox called “include in general conditions” – see our section on General Conditions for more information on how this works.
 This checkbox is generally left on.
 The work area notes allow you to create a detailed description of the work area, which can be used to communicate to the customer what exactly it is that they are paying for in that work area (as opposed to giving them an itemized list of plants/materials/equipment used).
 Good work area descriptions make for very effective proposals.
 These work area notes can also be used to communicate the various tasks to the crew – so these notes can be for the customer, for the crew, or for both depending on how you write them.
 You can change the work area name and enter notes later on, so don’t worry about getting an amazing description of the work area right away.
 Once you are satisfied with your work area, hit the Save button to move on.

 When you add a kit to an estimate, you will generally be taking one of your premade costbook kits and then adding it to a work area.
-A work area may then consist of several kits along with your costbook items (items which have been added to a work area without being separated into a specific kit) and your general conditions.
+A work area may then consist of several kits along with your costbook items (items that have been added to a work area without being separated into a specific kit) and your general conditions.

 Adding a premade costbook kit to an estimate is simple: simply browse through your kits in the “Add Items to Estimate” window and select the one you are looking for.
 You will be prompted with how many units of the kit you would like to add along with where on the estimate (which work area) you would like the kit to go.
 If your kit has lead items, you will also be prompted to select your desired lead item (e.g. type of paving stone, type of mulch, etc.).
 You can change your selected lead item later by hitting the edit icon that appears when you hover your cursor over the kit name.